Lonely-godd/Lab1/README.md

-# Лабораторна №1
-ФІ-14 Прунчак Кирило виконав Лабораторну №1

-Я реалізував поведінковий паттерн Посередник (Mediator) - Mediator.py
+# Behavioral pattern - Mediator

+I implemented the Mediator behavioral pattern - Mediator.py

-Та створив unit tests до Mediator.py - test_mediator.py
+And also created a unit tests for Mediator.py - test_mediator.py